berkeley-cdss/extensions/README.md

   - Sends updates to students through [bCOP](https://berkeley.service-now.com/kb_view.do?sysparm_article=KB0011937)
   - Optionally publishes assignment extensions to one or more **Gradescope** assignments.

-This fork of the CS 161 extensions pipeline is managed by Seamless Learning and CDSS staff.
+This fork of the CS 161 extensions pipeline is managed by Seamless Learning and UC Berkeley CDSS staff.
 There are slight differences between CS 161's version and this version, including which Google Cloud Functions are used.

 This README is useful to see how the pipeline works for students and staff.
 See [GETTING_STARTED.md](GETTING_STARTED.md) to set up the pipeline for your class.